New Psychoactive Substances ('Legal Highs')

 New temporary bans for 'legal’ highs

-The Government has now introduced new powers, meaning they can place a temporary ban on any potentially harmful substance, while they await a recommendation from the Advisory Council on the Misuse of Drugs (ACMD), an independent group of experts, on whether it should be permanently controlled under the Misuse of Drugs Act 1971.
+The Government has now introduced new powers.
+This means they can place a temporary ban on any potentially harmful substance, while they await a recommendation from the Advisory Council on the Misuse of Drugs (ACMD).
+They are an independent group of experts, deciding whether legal highs should be permanently controlled under the Misuse of Drugs Act 1971.

 When it is used, the temporary ban will come into immediate effect, but it will have to be agreed by Parliament within 40 days.
 The drug will not be Class A, B, or C, but called a temporary class drug.
 It would not be illegal to posses a temporary class drug for personal use, but the police could confiscate it and destroy it.
 It will be illegal to import, distribute and sell the drug, and anyone caught could be fined, sent to jail or both.